Finding the right scale of a network: Efficient identification of causal emergence through spectral clustering: Introduction

 \section{Introduction}

 Networks can be used to represent a wide range of systems, and over the past decade their use has become more common throughout the sciences \cite{barabasi2016network}.
-While network analysis is typically performed on the full, microscale representation of a network, recent research has shown that informative higher scales of networks can be identified and explicitly modeled \cite{klein2019uncertainty}.
+While network analysis is typically performed on the full, microscale representation of a network, our recent research has shown that informative higher scales of networks can be identified and explicitly modeled \cite{klein2020uncertainty}.
 Using these techniques, a network, $G$, can be recast into a new network, $G_M$, wherein subgraphs of the networks are grouped into individual \textit{macro-nodes}.
 These macro-nodes summarize the behavior of the subgraph in a manner that recapitulates the dynamics of the original networks.
-Thus, higher scales act like accurate or approximate models of the original system.
+Thus, higher scales act like consistent but dimensionally-reduced models of the original system.

 There has long been the assumption in science that, whenever possible, coarse-grained models should be replaced by fine-grained models \cite{gallagher1999beyond}.
 Due to the general success of this reductionist method, there has been little attention to the gains that accompany macroscale models.
 This is exacerbated by the lack of formal methods for dealing with systems across scales, as well as the computational cost of detecting an informative higher scale---the number of possible dimension reductions exponentially increases with the size of the system.
-So while explicitly modeling higher scales has been investigated in logic gates \cite{hoel2013quantifying, hoel2016can} and Markov processes \cite{hoel2017map}, these investigations have been limited by computational resources.
+So while explicitly modeling higher scales has been investigated by the authors in logic gates \cite{hoel2013quantifying, hoel2016can} and Markov processes \cite{hoel2017map}, these investigations have been limited by computational resources.